steveschnepp/blog.pwkf.org/_posts/2022-05-30-many-ways-of-blinking-led.md

 ### Classic Astable with Discrete RTL NOT gates

-Once we craft the NOT gates version with [RTL technology](https://en.wikipedia.org/wiki/Resistor%E2%80%93transistor_logic), we can have a 2 NPN version that has only 1 condensator.
+Once we craft the NOT gates version with [RTL technology](https://en.wikipedia.org/wiki/Resistor%E2%80%93transistor_logic), we can have a 2 NPN version that has only 1 capacitor.

 #### Schmitt Buffer with NOT gates